ar-bansal/dsc-210-project_image-compression/README.md

 docker run -it --rm -p 8888:8888 image-compression-team24-notebook:latest
 ```
 Ensure that no other container is already using port 8888, or use a different port.

+4. Navigate to `https://127.0.0.1:8888/tree?` (replace port number, if necessary).
 Jupyter may take some time to load, and you may need to refresh the browser a few times.

-4. Run the cells of the image_compression.ipynb notebook.
+5. Run the cells of the image_compression.ipynb notebook.

 ## Option 2: Ubuntu/WSL + Conda